New Girl Scouts cookie coming: Raspberry Rally - NewsBreak

 Raspberry Rally will be available for the 2023 Girl Scouts cookie season, the organization announced Tuesday.

 The thin, crispy cookie is “infused with raspberry flavor” and dipped in a chocolate coating, the Girl Scouts said.
-It is a “sister” cookie to the Thin Mints, the organization added.How to take your garden and yard back from the mosquitoes
+It is a “sister” cookie to the Thin Mints, the organization added.Details on charges against Clay Co. tax assessor

 Raspberry Rally will only available through online sale and direct shipment.
 The Girl Scouts said it hopes to enhance girls’ “e-commerce sales and entrepreneurial skills” that way.